shakes76/sHDR/README.md

 For ITK 3 builds, I suggest a local build of ITK 3 with review enabled to get all the features currently available.

 ## Build Steps

+### ITK Only Build
+Commandline applications can be built on the topic-itk-only branch and a build of ITK 4.

+### GUI Build
 Once all of the above dependencies are built or installed, see SMILI YouTube channel for help (https://www.youtube.com/channel/UCD-hU6IF2qGlz7roexAUj1Q)
 Then you can build this package.